This gluten free chocolate zucchini cake is simply the richest, most moist chocolate cake ever. What else were you going to do with all that zucchini?

-So, this cake makes good on 3 whole cups of shredded zucchini, and makes you happy that your husband planted 3 zucchini plants again this year even though you asked him not to.
+This cake makes good on 3 whole cups of shredded zucchini and makes you happy that your husband planted 3 zucchini plants again this year even though you asked him to plant 2 at most.
 Very nicely.
-And then not so nicely.
-Because really who does the cooking and baking around here?
-I’ll give you one guess (it’s me.
-I do all the cooking and baking and zucchini-using around here).
-But since we’re knee-deep infabulouszucchinirecipes at this point, I might just go with it next year.
+And then not so nice.

-If I may be so bold, I’d like to recommend that you enjoy a slice of this crazy delicious gluten free chocolate zucchini cake … with some strawberries.
-At first, it was just about the photo.
-It was so brown that it needed the deep red color of mid-summer strawberries for balance.
-And then since the cake wasn’t really going to eat itself (although the squares do freeze really beautifully), I tried a slice (the one in front, a.k.a. the best slice of the whole cake) with some of those strawberries.
-And oh holy moly was it a summer’s dream come true.
+I’d like to recommend that you enjoy a slice of this crazy delicious gluten free chocolate zucchini cake with some summer berries, like strawberries.
+When I tried a slice of this cake with strawberries and raspberries, with some of those strawberries… holy moly was it a summer’s dream come true.